Our2020View/Our2020View.github.io/heaterbypass.md

 What is the fix?
 Install a shutoff valve in the recirculation line intake to absolutely isolate the Truma from the coach plumbing system.

 Is it really needed?
 Aren’t we just losing some cheap anti-freeze fluid each fall?
 Well, it depends on how you use your motorhome.
 If you don’t use the coach in cold weather, you are right.
-But, if you want to be able to use the coach in sub-zero temperatures – completely isolating the Truma from the coach plumbing system will allow you to carry on without having to purchase the Truma Electric Anti-freeze Kit during situations where you can't feed propane to the water heater.
+But, if you want to be able to use the coach in sub-zero temperatures – completely isolating the Truma from the coach plumbing system will allow you to carry on without having to purchase the Truma Electric Anti-freeze Kit during situations where you can't burn propane in the water heater.

 [Truma Aqua Go Electric Anti-freeze Kit]( https://shop.truma.net/products/aquago-electric-antifreeze-kit)